Brandin Bryant: Miami Dolphins

 Bryant was signed by the Miami Dolphins on August 12, 2020.
 He was placed on the reserve/COVID-19 list by the team on August 15, 2020, and activated the next day.
 He was waived on September 5, 2020.

-Buffalo Bills
+Buffalo Bills (first stint)

 On September 17, 2020, Bryant was signed to the Buffalo Bills practice squad.
 He was elevated to the active roster on October 31 for the team's week 8 game against the New England Patriots, and reverted to the practice squad after the game.
 On January 26, 2021, Bryant signed a reserves/futures contract with the Bills.
 He was waived on August 31, 2021 and re-signed to the practice squad the next day.

 After the Bills were eliminated in the Divisional Round of the 2021 playoffs, Bryant signed a reserve/future contract on January 24, 2022.

 On August 30, 2022, Bryant was waived by the Bills and signed to the practice squad the next day.
 He was promoted to the active roster on September 24.
 He was released on November 1.